gridscale/terraform-provider-gridscale/website/docs/r/sqlserver.html.md

   * `backup_bucket` - (Required) Object Storage bucket to upload backups to and restore backups from.

+  * `backup_retention` - (Optional) Retention (in seconds) for local originals of backups.
+(0 for immediate removal once uploaded to Object Storage (default), higher values for delayed removal after the given time and once uploaded to Object Storage).

   * `backup_access_key` - (Required) Access key used to authenticate against Object Storage server.

   * `backup_secret_key` - (Required) Secret key used to authenticate against Object Storage server.